 Last spring you — and roughly 373,000 of your closest friends — plunked down $1,000 to get on the waiting list for Tesla’s latest “affordable” electric vehicle, the Model 3.
 If you’re among the first lucky customers to get your vehicle as they roll off the production line in August and September, you’re going to need an insurance policy to cover your fancy, new $35,000 machine.
+(For more on the total cost of a Tesla, head here.)
 Here’s what you need to know as you begin your search for Tesla Model 3 insurance.

 For a 50-year-old, married woman with a clean driving record and good credit living in Texas, the cost for coverage would run approximately $1,835 per year.
 That coverage includes bodily injury liability of $100,000/$300,000; property damage liability of $50,000; personal injury protection of $2,500; and uninsured motorist coverage of $30,000/$60,000.